Resource Guide for 2019 Novel Coronavirus (2019-nCoV), Coronavirus Disease (Covid-19), and the COVID Pandemic

-This guide presents information resources on the topic of the pandemic.
+This guide presents information resources on the scientific and social aspects of the pandemic.
 This resource is intended for research purposes only.
 For personal health questions and concerns, please visit Health Canada or the Region of Waterloo.

-All capitalized COVID-19 however, some news source only capitalize what you say as a word and will use Covid-19.
+- Preferred usage: all capitalized: COVID-19; however, some news sources only capitalize what you say as a word and will use Covid-19.

 ((wuhan[tw] AND (coronavirus[tw] OR corona virus[tw])) OR nCov[tw] OR 2019 ncov[tw] OR novel coronavirus[tw] OR novel corona virus[tw] OR covid-19[tw] OR SARS-COV-2[tw] OR Severe Acute Respiratory Syndrome Coronavirus 2[tw] OR coronavirus disease 2019[tw] OR corona virus disease 2019[tw] OR new coronavirus[tw] OR new corona virus[tw] OR new coronaviruses[all] OR novel coronaviruses[all] OR "Severe Acute Respiratory Syndrome Coronavirus 2"[nm] OR 2019 ncov[tw] OR nCov 2019[tw] OR SARS Coronavirus 2[all])